teejlab/API-Risk-Assessment-Framework/docs/report_book/3_ds_techniques.md

 ## 3.1 Datasets

 The dataset provided by TeejLab contains 2,000 observations of Hypertext Transfer Protocol (HTTP) Requests via third-party APIs.
 Each row of data represents the full HTTP request made by TeejLab Services to the third-party API endpoint, and all HTTP requests are annotated by the level of severity (i.e. High, Medium, Low, No).
-The overview of the datasets is shown in Table 1 and the detailed description of the dataset is introduced in {ref}`Table 2 <table-2>`.
+The overview of the datasets is shown in {ref}`Table 1 <table-1>` and the detailed description of the dataset is introduced in {ref}`Table 2 <table-2>`.

 ```{table} : The statistical summary of the Data Endpoints
 :name: table-1